 Let’s say, for example, healthcare marketers have the goal of creating tailored, relevant messaging reminding certain consumers to get their annual flu shot.
 Analytics allows organizations to determine which patients are at highest risk for the flu, who has or has not received a flu shot, analyze which messages are more or less effective for different groups of people (based on historical data), and make predictions about which communication channels will result in the best response rate from each group (i.e., predictive modeling).

-Analytics can also help to uncover the root cause of response or, conversely, lack of response (i.e., distance to healthcare provider, availability of flu shot, or even bad data (for example, a patient who did get a flu shot from a provider in a different network)).
+Analytics can help to uncover the root cause of response or, conversely, lack of response to outreach (i.e., distance to healthcare provider, availability of flu shot, or even bad data, like a patient who did get a flu shot but from a provider in a different network).
+If healthcare organizations understand the reasons customers are or are not engaging and converting, they can modify their strategies to increase success rates.

-The overall goal is to use analytics to engage large numbers of patients in ways that improve every patient’s quality of life.
+The overall goal is to use analytics to engage large numbers of patients in ways that improve patients’ responses to healthcare outreach.

 In today’s competitive healthcare landscape, health analytics competency is more important than ever.
 Organizations that fail to effectively harness their data to monitor business processes and produce actionable clinical and financial insights risk falling behind more agile competitors in the next few years.